coherence-community/coherence-demo/README.md

  The `target` directory will contain a number of files:

- * coherence-demo-2.0.1-SNAPSHOT.jar          - Executable JAR file, see instructions below
+ * coherence-demo-{version}-SNAPSHOT.jar          - Executable JAR file, see instructions below
- * coherence-demo-2.0.1-SNAPSHOT-javadoc.jar  - javadoc
+ * coherence-demo-{version}-SNAPSHOT-javadoc.jar  - javadoc
- * coherence-demo-2.0.1-SNAPSHOT-sources.jar  - sources
+ * coherence-demo-{version}-SNAPSHOT-sources.jar  - sources

 Ensuring you have Java 8 in the PATH for your operating system, simply run the following: